Who we are and how to contact us

 What information do we collect and how do we use it?

-When you visit the Site, we recognise only your domain name and not your e-mail address.
+We may also collect some personal information when you visit our Site, such as your IP address.
+When you visit our Site, we recognise only your domain name and not your e-mail address.
 We will see your e-mail address only if you fill out the Online Contact Form, send us an e-mail message or send us your email address.

 We may collect information about you that is not personally identifiable, such as the type of Internet browser and operating system you use, or the domain name of the website or the advertisement from which you linked to the Site.